prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 * This example needs internet connectivity for blast searching PDB and retrieving files from PDB FTP server.

-* Also note that this example will attempt to download over 80 structure files, which make take several minutes depending on connection speed.
+* Also note that this example will attempt to download well over 100 structure files, which make take several minutes depending on connection speed.

 * For plotting results, |matplotlib| library is required.